qemu-img create -f raw /var/lib/libvirt/images/techtransit-disk1.img 5G

 1 – Create the additional disk

-There is two way to create additional storage, either we can create through graphical or command-line utility.
+There are two ways to create additional storage, either we can create through graphical or command-line utility.
 The default storage location is /var/lib/libvirt/images .
 Let’s create a new additional disk through the command below.

 The below example command creates a RAW image with a maximum size of 5 GB named techtransit-disk1.img .